Offline Mobile App Architectures for iOS and Android Apps

 With this new architecture, a local database now plays a central role in the app’s architecture.
 After this upgrade entire Trello app was able to run offline.

 But that’s not everything that Trello did, they went leaps beyond to make sure that their architecture can work smooth online and offline.
-I will come to that later, but first let’s see offline architectures from a generic point of view and let’s see how they evolved.
+I will come to that later, but first let’s see offline mobile app architectures from a generic point of view and let’s see how they evolved.

-Application architecture without offline considerations
+Application Architecture without offline considerations

 I know, I talked about this before, but let’s for the sake of revision checkout an app architecture based on MVP design pattern.
 I have listed Retrofit here as a lot of devs use it as their data model.

 Here’s how the architecture would look like: